metakocka/metakocka_api_base/docs/put_transaction.md

-# put_transaction - add payment on existing bill or offer
+# put_transaction - add payment on existing document

-**Description** : Add payment transaction on existing bill or offer.
-Because bill / offer can have more than one transaction, operation can be repeated many times.
+**Description** : Add payment transaction on existing document.
+Because document can have more than one transaction, operation can be repeated many times.

 Warning : if you would like to add payment when document is created or updated and this payment in the same amount as document, you can use extra tag "mark_paid".
 See example - https://github.com/metakocka/metakocka_api_base/blob/master/docs/documents_put_document_sales_order.md#example-minimal-request--add-payment-